-On April 12, 2021 and June 24, 2021, the BOD and shareholders representing at least 2/3 of the outstanding capital stock, respectively, approved the proposal to amend the Parent Company's AOI to create preferred shares by reclassifying its authorized capital stock from the from the current Three Billion Three Hundred Million Pesos (P 3,300,000,000.00) divided into Three Billion Three Hundred Million Pesos (P 3,300,000,000.00) divided into Three Billion Two Hundred Fifty Million Pesos (P 3,250,000,000) divided into Three Billion Two Hundred Fifty Million (3,250,000,000) Common Shares and Fifty Million Pesos (P 50,000,000) divided into Fifty Million (50,000,000) Preferred Shares.
-The reclassification of the Unissued Common Shares to create Preferred Shares will provide flexibility for the Group with respect to its prospective capital raising activities.
+On April 12, 2021 and June 24, 2021, the BOD and shareholders representing at least 2/3 of the outstanding capital stock, respectively, approved the proposal to amend the Parent Company's AOI to create preferred shares by reclassifying its authorized capital stock from the from the current Three Billion Three Hundred Million Pesos (P 3,300,000,000) divided into Three Billion Three Hundred Million (3,300,000,000) Common Shares to Three Billion Three Hundred Million Pesos (P 3,300,000,000) divided into Three Billion Two Hundred Fifty Million Pesos (P 3,250,000,000) divided into Three Billion Two Hundred Fifty Million (3,250,000,000) Common Shares and Fifty Million Pesos (P 50,000,000) divided into Fifty Million (50,000,000) Preferred Shares.
+The reclassification of the Unissued Common Shares to create

+Preferred Shares will provide flexibility for the Group with respect to its prospective capital raising activities.
 On October 5, 2021, the SEC approved the said amendment to the AOI.

-The provision of the amendment of Article VII of the Parent Company's AOI including the description of the different classes of stock of the Corporation and a statement of the designations and powers, preferences and rights, and conversions, limitations, or restrictions thereof, in respect of each class of stock can be gleaned to the link below:
+The provision of the amendment of Article VII of the Parent Company's AOI including the description of the different classes of stock of the Corporation and a statement of the designations and powers, preferences and rights, and conversions, limitations, or restrictions thereof, in respect of each class of stock can be gleaned in the Company's website (under Our Company/Articles of Incorporation and By-Laws).